How a young entrepreneur learned to pivot his dreams and run his business so that it looks like a large corporation

 [00:20:27] Tania De Ridder: You have attributed a lot of your success to your ability to build relationships and to network.
 How did you manage to do this?
 To build this skill set?

 [00:21:54] Tania De Ridder: I love LinkedIn.
 It's just such a helpful tool and you really get to see more about people's backgrounds as well and work experience.
-By the way, what is your favorite movie or your favorite book, now that you brought it up?
+By the way, what is your favourite movie or your favourite book, now that you brought it up?
 Do have

 [00:22:19] Tania De Ridder: That is a beautiful movie.
 I love it too.